Battle420/neovim-config/README.md

 mkdir .config/ # if it doesn't already exists cd ~/.config/ && git clone https://github.com/Battle420/neovim-config.git mv neovim-config nvim #so that neovims knows what packs and config to use
+# we need to quickly rename init.lua and make a new one with only the minimal or else everything won't load
+mv init.lua old.lua && echo "require('plugins')" >> init.lua
+nvim # Let it launch for the first time and when done, run :PackerUpdate when possible
 ```
+After doing :PackerUpdate on Neovim, run the following:

+`
+rm init.lua && mv old.lua init.lua #put back in place the normal init.lua
+`
 # _That's all folks._